-The Faculty Field Advisor is responsible for:
+The Faculty Advisor is responsible for:

-- 1. Assisting students with the field education experience (e.g., use of field instruction, recording, learning pattern and practice issues, clarifying practice criteria and expectations, job and time management issues, assignment development, professional identification, planning for future placements); - 2.
-Serving as an educational resource to the field instructor (e.g., assignment development, teaching methods and learning styles, connections between agency practice and classroom teaching, student progress, content and process of student evaluation); - 3.
-Ensuring that the School's standards for field education are met by field instructor and student (e.g., monitor quality of teaching, learning and practice, participate with the student in the evaluation of the placement and build in feedback loop); - 4.
-Mediating, as necessary between agency, field instructor, school and student (e.g., deal with structures, relationships, communication patterns and processes of administrators and policies); - 5.
-Taking leadership and serving as a trouble-shooter in dealing with problematic field placement situations, in consultation with the BSW field coordinator needed (e.g., performance problems, insufficient assignments, inattentive field instructor, and school structures); - Serving as a consultant to student on ethical issues and ensuring that ethical and professional standards in field education are met (e.g., informed consent in practice and research, professional boundaries, confidentiality, and distributive justice); - 7.
-Making contact with the field instructor during the first two weeks of field placement; making a field agency visit with the field instructor and student prior to mid-semester of the fall semester and again prior to midterm in the spring semester; more if deemed necessary. - 8.
-Maintaining regular contact, as needed with both the student and agency, as needed; - 9.
-Collaborates, as needed, with classroom teachers and field office personnel; - 10.
-Ensures that ethical and academic standards are upheld; - 11.
-Assists in career and professional development and overall school performance; - 12.
-Makes a referral to the Performance Review Committee (PRC) when an advisee is having serious problems in the field or in their coursework; and - 13.
-Writes reference letters for scholarships, special honors, and potential employment when requested.
+- 1. Being in regular contact with each student; - 2.
+Becoming familiar with all matters pertaining to field education and the academic components of students' programs; - 3.
+Reviewing educational contract and provide feedback and provide suggestions to field instructor as needed; - 4.
+Monitoring students' class and field performance and overall professional goals and development, including reviewing students' transcripts and plans of study to ensure they are taking the courses that are necessary to complete their program as planned; - 5.
+Assisting students with the field education experience (e.g., use of field instruction and field supervision, reviewing process recordings, identifying learning patterns and practice issues, clarifying practice criteria and expectations, addressing any task management and/or time management issues, assignment development and support with the educational contract, supporting students' development of professional identity and professional conduct/behavior, , planning for future field placement, etc.); - 6.
+Serving as an educational resource to the field instructor (e.g., assignment development, teaching methods and learning styles, connections between agency practice and classroom teaching, student progress, content and process of student evaluation); - 7.
+Ensuring that the School's standards for field education are met by field instructor and student (e.g., monitor quality of teaching/supervision, student learning, and practice; participate with the student in the evaluation of the placement and build in feedback loop); - 8.
+Mediating, as necessary between agency, field instructor, school, and student (e.g., deal with structures, relationships, communication patterns and processes of administrators and policies); - Taking leadership and serving as a trouble-shooter in dealing with problematic field placement situations, in consultation with the BSW field coordinator and possible consultation with the field seminar instructor (e.g., performance problems, insufficient assignments for student in field, inattentive field instructor, and etc.; - 10.
+Serving as a consultant to student on ethical issues and ensuring that ethical and professional standards in field education are met (e.g., informed consent in practice and research, professional boundaries, confidentiality, and distributive justice); - 11.
+Making contact with the field instructor during the first two weeks of field placement; making a field agency visit with the field instructor and student prior to mid-semester of the fall semester and again prior to midterm in the spring semester; more if deemed necessary. - 12.
+Maintaining regular contact, as needed with both the student and field instructor/agency, as needed; - 13.
+Collaborating, as needed, with course instructors and field department personnel;

+- 14. Ensuring that ethical and academic standards are upheld; - 15.
+Assisting students with development of career and professional goals, and supporting their overall academic performance; - 16.
+Making a referral to the Performance Review Committee (PRC) to recommend a consultation and/or a convening of the PRC when an advisee is having serious problems in the field or in their coursework.
+Preparing reports for PRC as needed; - 17.
+Assigning student grades for Field Education and inputting grades into PeopleSoft system at the end of each semester for field placement; - 18.
+Evaluating agency setting and field instructor with student; - 19.
+Writing reference letters for scholarships, special honors, and potential employment when requested; and - 20.
+Completing the Faculty Advisor Checklist monthly (please refer to appendix for Activities Checklists for no-field juniors and in-field seniors).